Forecasting high-dimensional functional time series: Application to sub-national age-specific mortality: Introduction

-It is, therefore, that the forecasting method requires efficient data reduction algorithms since functional residuals are infinite-dimensional functions.
+Hence, functional time series forecasting methods often require efficient data reduction algorithms, since functional residuals are infinite-dimensional functions.
 For example, the most often used approach for this purpose is functional principal component analysis (FPCA).
 FPCA represents functional data on their eigenfunction basis.
-Several papers have been published in the literature on FPCA, in particular, \cite{Hall2006} and \cite{Hall20062} for theoretical properties, \cite{Viviani2005} and \cite{Locantore1999} for empirical applications, \cite{Shang14} and \cite{WCM16} for surveys.
-The traditional FPCA method, also known as static FPCA, was developed for independent observations, a major drawback of working with FTS.
-The dynamic FPCA approach is an improved alternative for FTS forecasting \citep[see, e.g.,][]{Hörmann2014, Panaretos2013, Rice2017}.
-Dynamic FPCA accounts for the serial dependence between the curves by reducing the FTS to vector time series, where the individual component processes are mutually uncorrelated functional principal component (FPC) scores.
+Several studies discuss FPCA, in particular, \cite{Hall2006} and \cite{Hall20062} for theoretical properties, \cite{Viviani2005} and \cite{Locantore1999} for empirical applications, \cite{Shang14} and \cite{WCM16} for surveys.

 In the FTS literature, different approaches are presented regarding the construction of prediction intervals.
 For instance, \cite{Antoniadis2006, Antoniadis2016} execute one-step-ahead prediction using a nonparametric wavelet kernel; pointwise prediction intervals are produced using a re-sampling approach.
 Some other contributions, such as \cite{Rana2016} and \cite{Vilar2018}, use model-based bootstrap procedures for constructing pointwise prediction intervals for one-step-ahead prediction.
-Such approaches are mainly based on assumptions on the data-generating process under the functional autoregressive model of order 1 (FAR(1)). \cite{Aue2015} introduces an approach for constructing prediction intervals, in which a tuning parameter is selected to achieve the smallest distance between the empirical and nominal coverage probabilities based on the in-sample data. \cite{Paparoditis2018} presented a sieve bootstrap approach for FTS that employs the vector autoregressive (VAR) representation of the time series of Fourier coefficients appearing in the Karhunen-Lo\`{e}ve expansion of the functional process.
+Such approaches are mainly based on assumptions on the data-generating process under the functional autoregressive model of order 1 (FAR(1)).

+\cite{Aue2015} introduces an approach for constructing prediction intervals, in which a tuning parameter is selected to achieve the smallest distance between the empirical and nominal coverage probabilities based on the in-sample data. \cite{Paparoditis2018} presents a sieve bootstrap approach for FTS that employs the vector autoregressive (VAR) representation of the time series of Fourier coefficients appearing in the Karhunen-Lo\`{e}ve expansion of the functional process.
 For a stationary series, the VAR representation can be written forward and backward. \cite{Paparoditis2021} introduce a sieve-bootstrap approach for constructing prediction bands for FTS that considers the different sources of error, including the model misspecification error, affecting the conditional distribution of the estimated functional residuals.